Ellen Browning Scripps: California

-Ellen gradually stepped out of her intimate family circle and began to acquire a large set of female acquaintances.
+In La Jolla, Ellen gradually stepped out of her intimate family circle and began to acquire a large set of female acquaintances.
 La Jolla had a growing number of summer and year-round residents, many of whom were unmarried women or widows.
 She remarked that in the early days, "It was a woman's town."
-She was a frequent member of the La Jolla Woman's Club and participated in the club's many discussions about literature and politics.
-Through the club, she became involved with a variety of progressive movements and delivered many speeches to the club members, including a speech responding to the San Diego free speech fight in 1912.
+She was a founding member of the La Jolla Library Association and the La Jolla Woman's Club, among other organizations.